My Easy Homemade Laundry Soap Recipe | 4 Ingredients.

 But from my experience, it is best to use your hands.

-Taking your hand or spoon, go all the way down to the bottom and pull up.
+Taking your hand or spoon, go down to the bottom and pull up.

 This will take a good 3 minutes of constant stirring.

-Step Seven: After you are done, you can add 50 drops of essential oil to give it a personalized smell.
-(Photo of bergamot is a link.)
+Step Seven: After you are done, add 50 drops of essential oil to give it a personalized smell.
+(Photo of the bergamot is a link.)